 Children’s feet change as they grow.
-There are some common conditions that affect children and these should be seen by a foot health professional to make sure they don’t become too much of an issue, making walking and activity painful.
+As such, some common conditions that affect children and these should be seen by a foot health professional to make sure they don’t become too much of an issue, making walking and activity painful.

-We recommend parents become familiar with their children’s feet.
-Here we touch upon Ingrown toenails, Corns & Callus, Flat Feet and Orthotic Insoles.
+Parents should get to know their children’s feet.
+So, here we touch upon Ingrown toenails, Corns & Callus, Flat Feet and Orthotic Insoles.

 The skin is able to protect itself from pressure by growing more quickly, forming a thick outer layer.
-Sometimes the pressure is too high and the outer layer of skin becomes so thick that it acts like a foreign body on the skin.
+As such, sometimes the pressure is too high and the outer layer of skin becomes so thick that it acts like a foreign body on the skin.
 This is a callus.

 A focus of pressure within the callus can occur causing a hard plug of skin to form and this is a corn.

 Causes of Corns and Callus

 Corns and calluses are the body’s protective mechanism gone wrong.
 There is no "root" to a corn or callus.
 This is because corns and callus form on the dead outer layer of the skin, not from under the top layers of skin.